 What Is Ataxia?

-Ataxia is a group of chronic neurological disorders that predominantly affects the cerebellum, which is the part of the brain that controls muscle coordination required for movement.
+Ataxia is a group of chronic neurological disorders that predominantly affects the cerebellum, the part of the brain that controls muscle coordination required for movement.
 It also affects the brain stem and spinal cord, making it hard for your brain to send signals throughout your nervous system.
 Ataxia is also the least common form of cerebral palsy.

 The symptoms of ataxia vary by the age of onset, which can be anywhere from late childhood to late adulthood, and by the type of ataxia.
 Common symptoms for patients with this condition include: